Frankfurter Judengasse: Crisis and growth of the community in the 15th century

 In the 14th century, Frankfurt lacked a powerful mercantile upper class.
 Despite the fair, which already existed, trade was less established in Frankfurt than in other German cities.
 Therefore, many Frankfurt Jews worked as bankers and provided loans to craftsmen, farmers, and nobles from the area surrounding Frankfurt.
 As a side business, they often bought and sold pawned goods.
 This led to a small trade in horses, wine, and grain as well as cloth, dresses, and jewelry.
 Because of the limited market, these enterprises remained small.
 Based on the amount of tax paid by the Frankfurt Jews, the wealth of the community was inferior to that of the Jewish communities in Nuremberg, Erfurt, Mainz or Regensburg.

 At the end of the 14th century, the Frankfurt Jews were subject to increased restrictions.
 Legislation of 1386 forbade the employment of Christians and restricted the number of Jewish servants in a household.
-A general "Jewish Debt Amnesty" issued by Emperor Wenceslaus essentially disowned the Jewish money lenders to the benefit of their Christian debtors.
+A general cancellation of debts owed to Jewish creditors was issued by Emperor Wenceslaus in 1390, hurting the Jewish money lenders to the benefit of their Christian debtors.
 At the same time, the town council used a rigid new tax law to restrict the growth of the community.
 Between 1412 and 1416, the number of Jewish households dropped from about 27 to about 4.
 In 1422 the town council rejected the imperial Heretics Tax, claiming that only they had the right to tax the Frankfurt Jews.
 This action, which the Jewish population had little influence over, caused the entire population to be placed under an Imperial Edict and forced them to flee Frankfurt to avoid punishment.
 Only in 1424 were they allowed to return after the Emperor acknowledged that the Frankfurt Council was correct in rejecting the Heretics Tax.

 The Jewish population reached its lowest point in 1416 and then grew continuously.
 In the second half of the 15th century, Frankfurt's Jews provided an increasingly substantial tax revenue.
 Following the expulsion of the Jews from Trier (1418), Vienna (1420), Cologne (1424), Augsburg (1438), Breslau (1453), Magdeburg (1493), Nuremberg (1499), and Regensburg (1519), Frankfurt gained importance as a financial center.
 One reason for this was that the city council allowed only the most prosperous Jews to settle in the city.

 During the 15th century, the guilds, facing competition from the Jewish traders, were able to increase restrictions on the Jews.
 Nevertheless, when Emperor Maximilian assessed a tax on the Jewish communities to pay for his Italian Campaign in 1497, Frankfurt's contribution was second only to that of the city of Worms.